exbuddha/InternetAwareApp/README.md

 # InternetAwareApp

 This sample code demonstrates an Android application that lazily updates the network connectivity status from the device and a remote server on a background IO thread.
 A simple probing loop is launched every time the activity is resumed.
 The delay times can be adjusted to control intervals for waking up and for testing the remote server.
 There are two separate network-related sources of information.
 One is provided by the system's default network capabilities callback, and the other is from probing the remote server connection.
-There is a hard limit of 3 seconds for running the tests.
+There is a hard limit of 3 seconds for running the test.

 One challenge that the code neatly solves is to postpone work to a later time until a session id is acquired from the database.
 In order to achieve this while keeping the design restriction to never block the main thread in mind, a runner